cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, let's execute our model distributedly using ``tarantella`` on the command line.
-The simplest way to do that is by passing the python script of our model to ``tarantella``:
+The simplest way to do that is by passing the Python script of the model to ``tarantella``:

 .. code-block:: bash

-   tarantella model.py
+   tarantella -- model.py

 This will execute our model distributedly on a single node, using all the available GPUs.
-In case, no GPUs can be found, ``tarantella`` will executed in serial mode on the CPU, and an ``INFO`` message will be issued.
+In case no GPUs can be found, ``tarantella`` will executed in serial mode on the CPU, and an ``WARNING`` message will be issued.
 In case you have GPUs available, but want to execute ``tarantella`` on CPUs nonetheless, you can specify the ``--no-gpu`` option.

 .. code-block:: bash

-   tarantella --no-gpu model.py
+   tarantella --no-gpu -- model.py

 We can also set command line parameters for the python script ``model.py``, which have to succeed the name of the script:

 .. code-block:: bash

-   tarantella --no-gpu model.py --batch_size=64 --learning_rate=0.01
+   tarantella --no-gpu -- model.py --batch_size=64 --learning_rate=0.01

 On a single node, we can also explicitly specify the number of TensorFlow instances we want to use.
 This is done with the ``-n`` option:

 .. code-block:: bash

-   tarantella -n 4 model.py --batch_size=64
+   tarantella -n 4 -- model.py --batch_size=64

 Here, ``tarantella`` would try to execute distributedly on 4 GPUs.
 If there are not enough GPUs available, ``tarantella`` will print a ``WARNING``